caughtwishing/cs2-external-base/README.md

 # CS2 C# external base.
 Made in a day, built off of swed's c# tutorials but added some of my own cool stuff.
+Also this is read only, no writing involved.

 No writing involved, triggerbot simulates a mouse event.
 # OFFSETS WILL STOP WORKING